tabalren/Startup-Smart-Contract/README.md

 ![](Images/SmartContracts_handshake.png)

-This code will create an Ethereum-compatible blockchain to be able to build smart contracts.
+This code will create an Ethereum-compatible blockchain to build smart contracts.
 This will enable your company to automate finances for increased transparency and to make accounting and auditing practically automatic!

 I have created 2 'Profit Splitter' contracts designed to: